dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 ![](images/B09.svg)

-Install the *Felt Paper* from the bottom up overlap horizontally 4 at least inches and vertically 2 inches.
+Install *Felt Paper* from the bottom up overlap horizontally 4 at least inches and vertically 2 inches.
 Use a *Hammer Tacker* loaded with *T50 staples* to get the paper up and hammer in *Metal Cap Nails* every 6 feet to keep the paper from blowing off.
 Install spare *Felt Paper* on the doors to protect them temporarily until the siding can be installed later.

 ## Cover until next step